aritraguha07-sudo/Hostel-Management-System/README.md

 ---

-## ⭐ If you found this useful, give it a star!
+## ⭐ If you like this project, give it a star!